-As it is our vision to be a leading Environment Education Centre, we encourage every group to include at least one of our fun and interactive ENVIRONMENT EDUCATION Activities in their camp activities.
+As it is our vision to be a leading Environment Education Centre, we encourage every group to include at least one of our fun and interactive ENVIRONMENT EDUCATION ACTIVITIES in their camp activities.
 The more the children of today are exposed to nature, the more likely that they fall in love with nature and therefore become future guardians for our natural environment.
-The good news is, that we also subsidise these activities.
-If you wish to know more, please contact AOEC management.